nozhanb/policeCar/README.md

 Initially, the gpio 12 was used (on Jetson's expansion header) but it turned out to be the wrong pin.
 When I turned the videoplayer on and clicked on the play botton the led would turn on!
 And when clicked on the pause botton the led would turn off after a few second!
 And this process can be repeated as many times as you click on the play botton.
 I set the pin 12 as an output inside the predict.py file (/usr/local/lib/python3.6/dist-packages/darkflow/net/yolov2/predict.py)!?.
 I am not sure why there is a connection between pin 12 and the videoplayer!?!

-Remember that there are four types of mode to be set but the two that are relavent for this work are "BOARD" and "CBM" (read [this](https://github.com/NVIDIA/jetson-gpio) link for more details).
-The important thing to remember is to if you set your mode to BOARD you should use pin numbering on the board (e.g. 12, 26) and when CBM is the choice gpio numbering must be used (e.g. "79" for 12).

 # Useful Links
 https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit